 Western lowland gorillas are very intelligent.
-They make a range of tools which simplifies their foraging process.
+They make a range of tools which simplify their foraging process.
 One famous gorilla, Koko managed to learn 1,000 signs.

-An albino western lowland gorilla was one caught.
+An albino western lowland gorilla was once caught.
 She lived at the Barcelona Zoo and was known as Snowflake.